-For the year ending 31 March 2022, the Board consider that the following are examples of principal decisions that it made in the period:
+For the year ending 31 March 2023, the Board consider that the following are examples of principal decisions that it made in the period:

 - Protecting our finances through our land led development strategy. - We have worked closely with our Suppliers and Subcontractors throughout the year to address the challenges to our delivery programme due to the unprecedented materials and labour shortages throughout the UK.
-The impact of the significant materials and subcontractor price increases have been absorbed through the sales price uplift achieved. - We have created our own Design Standards, Standard Housetypes and Specification providing sector leading design quality combined with cost and operational efficiencies.
-The standard specification has now been rolled out on some of our new sites and the feedback from our customers has been extremely positive.
-In some circumstances it has been cited as the reason that our homes have been chosen in preference to our competitors' products. - We efficiently and effectively created covid secure Health & Safety Procedures for both our construction and sales environments to protect our staff and customers and allowing us to continue to deliver our Business Plan throughout the pandemic. - We have focused on engaging with and appointing more Social Enterprises to work with us; ensuring greater value for every pound we spend. - We have approved the Annual Budget and reviewed the Financial Plan. - These business plans play an important role in communications with shareholders, Homes England and focusing regional teams on performance driven delivery.
+The impact of the significant materials and subcontractor price increases had been partially absorbed through sales price uplift achieved however, the impact of inflation on costs together with the additional costs of the new building regulations have impacted our margins. - We have created our own Design Standards, Standard House types and Specification providing sector leading design quality combined with cost and operational efficiencies.
+The standard specification has now been rolled out on all our new direct build sites and the feedback from our customers has been extremely positive.
+In many instances it has been cited as the reason that our homes have been chosen in preference to our competitors' products.
+Valuers have also recognised the additional value created through their Red Book Valuations. - We have focused on engaging with and appointing more Social Enterprises to work with us; ensuring greater value for every pound we spend. - We have approved the Annual Budget and reviewed the Financial Plan. - These business plans play an important role in communications with shareholders, Homes England and focusing regional teams on performance driven delivery.